enov8 vME iSCSI Connector (SQL Server)

 Step 1: Connect to vME Portal

+The script verifies it is running as Administrator, then checks that the MSiSCSI service is running (starts it automatically if needed).
 You enter the vME portal IP address — this should be the same vME appliance that exposes your cloned LUNs.
 The script adds or refreshes the portal and performs target discovery with up to 3 retries if the storage is slow to respond.

 Note: This step only queries the vME portal for available targets — no connections or disk changes are made yet.